 Throughout my academic journey, I’ve engaged in diverse projects that bridge disciplines like statistics, genetics, cancer biology, biochemistry, machine learning, and public health.
 I am passionate about using these interdisciplinary skills to drive innovations in precision medicine.

-Beyond research, I enjoy hiking, kayaking, practicing archery, and playing the violin.
+Beyond research, I enjoy hiking, kayaking, and playing the violin.

 Education